jpmorganchase/onyx-ssi-sdk/src/services/common/did/README.md

 [did:key](https://w3c-ccg.github.io/did-method-key/) is a self resolving identifier.
 The public key is stored directly in the identifier of the DID, enabling local resolution.
 As such, did:key does not support key rotation or deactivation.

 SDK implementation uses [edDSA keypair algorithm](https://github.com/transmute-industries/verifiable-data/tree/main/packages/ed25519-key-pair) to create the public/private keypair and associated DID.
-It uses the [key-did-resolver](https://github.com/ceramicnetwork/js-did/tree/main/packages/key-did-resolver) to perform resolution to a DID Document
+It uses the [key-did-resolver](https://github.com/ceramicnetwork/js-did/tree/main/packages/key-did-resolver) to perform resolution to a DID Document.

 format: `did:key:{base58 encoded ed25519-pub public key}`